 Transaction Privilege Tax (Sales Tax)

-As of January 2017, all Arizona cities and towns have their Transaction Privilege Tax (TPT) programs administered by the State of Arizona’s Department of Revenue (AZDOR).
-AZDOR issues TPT licenses to businesses, updates license data, provides support, collects tax dollars due, performs audits, and distributes the tax revenue to the Town.
+The State of Arizona Department of Revenue (AZDOR) administers the Town of Queen Creek’s Transaction Privilege Tax (TPT) program.
+AZDOR issues TPT licenses to businesses, collects tax dollars due, performs audits, and distributes the tax revenue to the Town.
+You can contact the AZDOR at 800-352-4090 or visit www.azdor.gov.

 Obtaining a TPT/Sales Tax License:

 Visit aztaxes.gov, where you can complete the license application process online or download and complete the Arizona Joint Tax Application (Form JT-1) to get licensed.
 You will receive the most expedient service by completing the application online.
 Click here to be redirected to the AZDOR forms page where you can download Form JT-1 and any other TPT/sales tax forms you might need (change of address, adding a region code, etc.).

 Residential Real Estate Rental Tax (30 day duration or longer)

 A residential rental is the rental of real property for a period of more than 30 days for residential purposes.
 The Town of Queen Creek tax rate is 2.25% on residential rentals; there is no state or county tax at this time for residential real estate rentals.
 Individuals may lease 2 or fewer properties within Queen Creek without being subject to rental tax.
 Individuals leasing 3 or more properties must register with AZDOR and pay tax on their rentals.
 Any property leased using a property management company is subject to rental tax without regard to the number of properties being leased.
 In addition to any sales tax requirements, all Arizona counties require residential rental properties to be registered with the appropriate County Assessor.
 For complete details about what taxes are applicable for real estate rentals, and how/where to pay taxes, please visit the AZDOR website.

 Queen Creek Businesses